 Sticking with Adobe, a prime agent of design/development overlap, Ian Murphy considers the reaction to Adobe’s announcement that Creative Suite is dead as a boxed product.

 We’re also happy to welcome our first Practitioner Insight report from Clive Howard discussing the importance of User eXperience (UX) as the critical success factor in implementing an Enterprise Mobility strategy.
-This report is available as a free download from the Research Library.
+This report is available as a free download from the CIC Web Store.